vyorkin/vyorkin/README.md

 ❤️ Rust, Haskell, PureScript, OCaml and Coq

-🔥 A big Nix and NixOS fan.
+🔥 A big Nix and NixOS fan

 ### Contacts :mailbox: